 Here are the questions we have after combing through the below articles.
 Why was she coming home a month early accompanied by a high ranking travel companion if she was going to surprise her family?
 Did something happen in country prior to her boarding that plane?
 Was this an early surprise for family in Texas or an expedited transfer from Kuwait back to the states?
 The military isn’t in the business of assigning high ranking travel companions unless there is an issue.
 Were there any concerns about medical health prior to boarding the plane?
 Where were they flying to?
 Rockford, Illinois is only a couple hour drive from Fort McCoy.
 Why did they not land the plane sooner at a larger airport like Chicago when the medical issues began to develop or the fuel began to get low?
 Why did the DoD not send out an official notification of non-combat death considering she was on active duty orders in support of war efforts in Kuwait?
 Criminal Investigation Division (CID) was assigned to investigate the cause of death of Virginia.
 The family was asked to submit a FOIA request for the results of the investigation.

 Army Private Janelle King, 23, died of injuries suffered in a non-combat related incident in Baghdad, Iraq on August 14, 2008.
+Private King was working as a combat medic stationed at Camp Cropper, a military detainee center near Baghdad International Airport, on her first tour of duty at the time of her death.
 Pvt.
-King was supporting Operation Iraqi Freedom on behalf of the 115th Combat Support Hospital in Fort Polk, Louisiana.
+King was supporting Operation Iraqi Freedom on behalf of the 115th Combat Support Hospital at Fort Polk, Louisiana.
 At the time of the Department of Defense press release, the incident was under investigation.
-The official cause of death is unknown.
+The outcome of the investigation and the official cause of death is unknown.
+Janelle was from Merced, California, she graduated from Rancocas Valley Regional High School in Mount Holly, New Jersey in 2003, and attended a culinary arts school in San Francisco, California before joining the Army in May 2007.
+Janelle’s father served in the active duty Air Force and she grew up as a military dependent.

 Navy Petty Officer First Class Cherie Morton, 40, died of a non combat death on April 20, 2008 in Galali, Muharraq, Bahrain.
 PO1 Morton was a military policeman supporting Operation Iraqi Freedom on behalf of the Naval Security Force, Naval Support Activity Bahrain.
 At the time of the Department of Defense press release, the incident was under investigation.
 According to media outlets, PO1 died unexpectedly and the cause of death may be due to an unknown medical cause.